 This course will examine knowledge production through a critical exploration of the research process.
 It will also ask how gender intersects with the processes of knowledge production and becoming a scholar.
 Readings, class discussions, assignments, and guest lecturers will provide Scholars with the opportunity to engage with interdisciplinary perspectives and develop a research proposal for their senior project.
 Seminar 2 counts toward graduation as an elective credit.

-Seminar 4: Research Seminar (spring)
+Seminar 4: Research Seminar (fall)